canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 }
 ```

-**Make sure to always start writing a failing test.
+**Make sure to start always by writing a failing test.
 And, this test should fail for the right reasons.**

-If you write your tests after writing your production code, comment some parts of your production code to see your tests failing.
+If you write your tests after writing your production code, comment some parts of your production code to see your tests fail.
 Or change the assertions on purpose.

 When you make a failed test pass, you're testing the test.
 You're making sure it fails and passes when it should.
 You know you aren't writing buggy tests or introducing false positives into your test suite.